Krnsand/bookswap/README.md

 #### Displaying book availability (Available / Loaned out)

 "On the dashboard, each book is displayed with its title, author, and availability status.
 Karin sees 'Lord of the Rings by J.R.R.
-Tolkien (Available)' and 'The Wise Mans Fear by Robert C. Martin (Loaned out)'."
+Tolkien (Available)' and 'The Wise Mans Fear by Patrick Rothfuss (Loaned out)'."